ali-raza-tariq/scalacomputingassignment/README.md

 ## Custom Input
 Configure the number of bridges that need to be traversed.
 ```
-int numBridges = 3;
+numBridges:
+    - 3
 ```
 Provide the length of individual bridges.
 ```
-int bridgeLengths[] = {100,250,150};
+bridgeLengths:
+    - 100
+    - 250
+    - 150
 ```
 Provide the individual moving speeds of new arriving hikers at every bridge.
 ```
-string hikers[] = {"100,50,20,10","2.5","25,15"};
+hikersSpeedsAtEachBridge:
+    - 100,50,20,10
+    - 2.5
+    - 25,15
 ```

+## Test case files

+`test1.yaml`, `test2.yaml`, `test3.yaml` present different test cases.
+You can modify any of these input files to update your test case.

 -----

 ## Comments & concerns

-The original problem stated that program inputs need to be read from yaml file but since i did not have a sample input, I have modified the input method in this submission.
-I can port to the yaml input format if needed.
+The original problem stated that program inputs need to be read from yaml file but since i did not have a sample input, I have a simple yaml input file format in this submission.
+I can port to different yaml input format if needed.